-Blackburn College has developed tables of mark descriptors to assist in standardising the nature achievement expected at each academic level and the grading of student performance.
+Blackburn College has developed tables of mark descriptors to assist in standardising the nature of achievement expected at each academic level and the grading of student performance.
 These general descriptors are designed to inform teaching staff in the design of assessments, not normally to form assessment grading criteria per se.
 Lecturing staff should use these guidelines to inform their assessment design and should produce appropriately contextualised grading criteria.

 Excellent A+, A, A- Student has met the LOs of the assessment with secure knowledge & understanding demonstrating study beyond the central requirements of the subject.
-The work shows clearly an appreciation of the importance of theoretical underpinning and provides evidence of simple analysis and provides evidence of simple analysis Work shows confidence in using given tools/methods in defined practical contexts and/or problems and an ability to reach reasoned conclusions.
+The work shows clearly an appreciation of the importance of theoretical underpinning and provides evidence of simple analysis Work shows confidence in using given tools/methods in defined practical contexts and/or problems and an ability to reach reasoned conclusions.
 For a grade of A+ student's work should meet all the requirements above and demonstrate exceptional appreciation of the breadth of the field of study and sophisticated ability to express the complexity of issues.
 Work should transcend expectations for the level of student and the nature of the task(s) set.

 Good B+, B, B- Student has met the LOs of the assessment with evidence of relevant acquisition of knowledge & understanding.
 The work shows the ability to express defined ideas clearly and with evidence of understanding and simple judgement.
 Work shows evidence that the student has applied given tools/methods with broad accuracy to well defined practical contexts and/or problems though conclusions drawn are limited.
 Satisfactory C+, C, C- Student has met the LOs of the assessment with evidence of acquisition of the main aspects of the knowledge of the subject.
 The work describes given knowledge clearly and displays limited evidence of an ability to use judgement.
 Work shows that the student has applied given tools/methods to well defined practical contexts and/or problems Weak D+, D, D- Student has substantially met each of the LOs with evidence of simple acquisition of knowledge of the subject.
 The work describes given knowledge with few errors.
-Work shows that the student has applied given tools/methods with minor errors to well Marginal Fail F1 defined practical contexts and/or problems.
-Student has not met all the LOs but may show some incomplete knowledge of the topic.
-Wanginar rain '- stadent has not met an the 200 par may show some most inpiece knowledge of the topic.
+Work shows that the student has applied given tools/methods with minor errors to well defined practical contexts and/or problems.
+Marginal Fail F1 Student has not met all the LOs but may show some incomplete knowledge of the topic.
 The work displays inaccuracy and uncertainty in handling given knowledge.
 The work may lack coherence and demonstrate an inability to describe given knowledge.
-Unable to always apply given tools/methods to well defined practical contexts and/ or problems Fail F2 Attainment of learning outcomes appreciably deficient in critical respects, lacking a secure basis in relevant factual and analytical dimensions Poor Fail F3 Attainment of learning outcomes appreciably deficient in respect of nearly all learning ., outcomes, with irrelevant use of materials and incomplete and flawed explanation.
+Unable to always apply given tools/methods to well defined practical contexts and/ or problems Fail F2 Attainment of learning outcomes appreciably deficient in critical respects, lacking a secure basis in relevant factual and analytical dimensions Poor Fail F3 Attainment of learning outcomes appreciably deficient in respect of nearly all learning outcomes, with irrelevant use of materials and incomplete and flawed explanation.
 Very Poor Fail F4 No convincing evidence of attainment of any learning outcomes, such treatment of the subject as is in evidence directionless and fragmentary.